91 results found for "pain management"

 - Understanding Post-Acute Withdrawal Syndrome (PAWS) and Why it Makes Sobriety Difficult

-In most instances of PAWS, symptoms can be managed through lifestyle remedies and psychological support What Medications Are Used in Addiction Treatment for Managing Paws?
+What Medications Are Used in Addiction Treatment for Managing Paws?
 But Post-Acute Withdrawal Syndrome (PAWS) may still occur and require management.
 Managing PAWS requires implementing healthy new habits and coping mechanisms.
-It requires compassion, understanding and proactive management.
+It requires compassion, understanding and proactive management. hormones, pain, addiction, and their intersection.